Tsukiji Fish Market (Tsukiji Shijo) is one of Tokyo’s top attractions – and with good reason.

-6. Be Respectful: Follow The Rules
+6. Be Respectful: Follow The Market Rules

-Remember that Tsukiji is not designed to be a tourist attraction, so be respectful of the people working and shopping here.
+Despite its appeal, remember that Tsukiji is not designed to be a tourist attraction, so be respectful of the people working and shopping here.

-If you’re looking for a sushi breakfast, check out our friend and Tsukiji connoisseur Yukari Sakamoto’s recommended top sushi shops at Tsukiji Market.
+If you’re looking for a sushi breakfast, check out our friend and Tsukiji connoisseur Yukari Sakamoto’s recommended sushi shops at Tsukiji Market.

 7. Pack Light, Bring Cash & Stay Out of the Way